 If a child receives SEND Support, then provision will be put into place by the SENDCo which provides the child with support and interventions from both the class teacher and learning support assistant (LSA).
 The provision will be personalised to meet the needs of the child.
 The class teacher and Mrs Melling will talk through this support with parents, including what interventions their child is receiving, who will deliver them and how often, and parents will be kept informed of the progress their child is making.
 Progress will also be monitored by Mrs Melling.
 As part of the support, a Target Monitoring Record will be written for the child, which sets out the child’s targets, linked to the interventions they access, and the support they will receive to help them achieve these targets in a specified timescale.
 Provision and support for children who are identified as having SEND Support across the whole school is monitored half termly by Mrs Melling and their progress measured and reports detailing the impact of the interventions on progress and attainment are shared with the Head Teacher, Senior Leadership Team and Governors.

-Our school also provides a differentiated curriculum to ensure that the needs of every child are met.
-The revised SEND Code of Practice 2014 is based on a Graduated Approach where the focus is on quality first teaching for all children, which is differentiated accordingly to match the needs of all children.
-This also includes ensuring that all children will be able to take part in activities and trips, by differentiating activities and providing extra support and assistance where needed.
+Our school also provides an adaptive curriculum to ensure that the curriculum includes all pupils regardless of their needs or barriers to learning, by adapting lessons whilst maintaining high expectations for all.
+Examples of adaptive teaching can include the use of visuals, scaffolding, adapting language and vocabulary, concrete resources, individual explanations, modelling, targeted support from a teacher or LSA and improved accessibility or modification of resources (different sizes/fonts/proximity to speaker/visibility of whiteboard).
+The revised SEND Code of Practice 2014 is based on a Graduated Approach where the focus is on quality first teaching for all children, which is adapted accordingly to match the needs of all children.
+This also includes ensuring that all children, regardless of their special educational needs or disabilities, will be able to take part in activities and trips, by adapting activities and providing specialist equipment, extra support and assistance where needed.
 Parents and carers will be consulted regarding any arrangements we make for trips or special activities.
 This means that all children should be able to access the curriculum as fully as possible.